 You can only be on one application for housing so you wouldn't be able to apply in your own name if, for example, you are already on your parents' application.
 Make sure anything you write on the form is correct.
 You’ll have to sign the form to say that the information you’ve given is true.
 If you’re offered a home because of information that wasn’t true you could be evicted.

-Choose 2 areas that you want to live in.
-Think about
+Choose the areas that you want to live in.
+Think about:

 - the number of social properties in the area

 - whether there are any new builds planned and